Dr. Jonathan Lai

 Franziska Morin (M. Sc) is the Executive Coordinator at Autism Alliance of Canada.
 Franziska completed her post-graduate studies in Marketing Management at La Trobe University Melbourne (Australia) and her graduate studies in Business Administration at the University of Applied Sciences in Worms (Germany).

 Franziska has several years of experience working as an Executive Assistant for various multinational companies.
 During this time she gained extensive knowledge into developing and implementing successful strategic and marketing projects.
 As a newcomer to Autism Alliance of Canada who joined the team in November 2021 she is thrilled to help form the future of the organization.

 In her free time Franziska loves doing all kinds of outdoor activities with her family, such as hiking, running and biking.

-Rakhee Chowdhury, M. Sc., is the Communications Manager at Autism Alliance of Canada.
-Rakhee completed her graduate studies at l’Université de Montréal (Québec) in Psychology, where her research focused on the intersection of language and music processing in children on the spectrum.
+Rakhee completed her graduate studies at l’Université de Montréal (Québec) in Psychology at the International Laboratory for Brain, Music and Sound Research, where her work focused on the intersection of language and music processing in children on the spectrum.

-Outside of work, Rakhee loves creating pantry concoctions, watching international movies, and exploring the outdoors.
+Rakhee strives to create accessible and inclusive spaces for all persons.
+Outside of work, Rakhee loves creating pantry concoctions, watching all sorts of movies, and exploring the outdoors.

 Dr. Mackenzie Salt